5 Easy Ways to Reuse Plastic Bottles for Science Activities

-Choose to Reuse Plastic Bottles Before You Recycle Them
+Choose to Reuse Plastic Bottles for Science Activities

 Both reusing and recycling plastic water bottles, drink containers and laundry jugs are a great way for reducing waste and preserving resources, but reusing is generally considered to be better than recycling for a few reasons: